Anne Nymark Andersen

-Anne Nymark Andersen (born 28 September 1972), also known as Anne Nymark Rylandsholm, is a former Norwegian footballer, world champion and Olympic medalist.
+Anne Nymark Andersen (born 28 September 1972), also known as Anne Nymark Rylandsholm, is a Norwegian former footballer, world champion and Olympic medalist.
 Her twin sister Nina Nymark Andersen is also a football player.

-During her career, Nymark Andersen played 65 matches and scored 9 goals for the Norway women's national football team.
+A defender, Andersen played 65 matches and scored 9 goals for the Norway women's national football team.
 With the Norwegian team, she became European champion in 1993, and world champion in 1995.
 She won a bronze medal at the 1996 Summer Olympics in Atlanta.

 Her clubs include IL Sandviken and Bjørnar.